 Always a fun stop for home interiors!
 8 Place Furstemberg, 8 rue de l’Abbaye

-I’ve mentioned this before that this is like a French Target/grocery store.
+I’ve mentioned before that this is like a French Target/grocery store.

-There are cute housewares, children’s clothing and things like soaps and jams that make nice gifts.
-This trip, we went to the one across the street from where we lived at 40 Bd.
+There are cute housewares, children’s clothing, and things like soaps and jams that make nice gifts.
+On this trip, we went to the one across the street from where we lived at 40 Bd.
 Malsherbes, 75008

 Our friend Jane, who visits Paris often told us about this darling shop with porcelain dishes and homewares.